f-dangel/sirfshampoo/README.md

   based update (no matrix decompositions)
 - Compatible with any architecture as the pre-conditioner only uses mini-batch gradients
-- Kronecker structures can have structures to reduce memory and computation, thanks to [our previous SINGD work](https://arxiv.org/pdf/2312.05705)
+- Kronecker factors can have structures to reduce memory and computation, thanks to [our previous SINGD work](https://arxiv.org/pdf/2312.05705)

 ## Installation